mhaeuser/Battery-Toolkit/README.md

 # Features

-## Limits battery charge to an upper threshold
+## Limits battery charge to an upper limit

 Modern batteries deteriorate more when always kept at full charge.
 For this reason, Apple introduced the “Optimized Charging“ feature for all their portable devices, including Macs.
-However, its threshold cannot be changed, and you cannot force charging to be put on hold.
-Battery Toolkit allows specifying a hard threshold past which battery charging will be turned off.
-For safety reasons, this threshold cannot be lower than 50 %.
+However, its limit cannot be changed, and you cannot force charging to be put on hold.
+Battery Toolkit allows specifying a hard limit past which battery charging will be turned off.
+For safety reasons, this limit cannot be lower than 50 %.

 **Note:** To ensure there is no chance of interference, please turn “Optimized Charging” **off** when Battery Toolkit is in use.

-## Allows battery charge to drain to a lower threshold
+## Allows battery charge to drain to a lower limit

 Even when connected to power, your Mac's battery may slowly lose battery charge for various reasons.
 Short battery charging bursts can further deteriorate batteries.
-For this reason, Battery Toolkit allows specifying a threshold only below which battery charging will be turned on.
-For safety reasons, this threshold cannot be lower than 20 %.
+For this reason, Battery Toolkit allows specifying a limit only below which battery charging will be turned on.
+For safety reasons, this limit cannot be lower than 20 %.

 **Note:** This setting is not honoured for cold boots or reboots, because Apple Silicon Macs reset their platform state in these cases.
-As battery charging will already be ongoing when Battery Toolkit starts, it lets charging proceed to the upper threshold to not cause further short bursts across reboots.
+As battery charging will already be ongoing when Battery Toolkit starts, it lets charging proceed to the upper limit to not cause further short bursts across reboots.

 ## Allows you to disable the power adapter